kleber-maia/iobjects/README.md

 - Dozens of other exciting features.

 ## About
 iObjects is all about reducing project's delivery time and ensuring product's high quality.
 It abstracts key pieces from all steps of the development cycle and makes the whole process a piece of cake.
-Even not experienced developers can act as systems analysts, developers, testers and documenters, transforming needs in great, low budget solutions.
+Even inexperienced developers can act as systems analysts, developers, testers and documenters, transforming needs in great, low budget solutions.

 ![](https://raw.github.com/kleber-maia/iobjects/master/README.img/1.png)